itinero/itinero.github.io/_posts/2018-02-19-optimization.markdown

 ![](/img/blog/optimization-tsp-uturns.png)
 *A fastest route along a sequence of points, taking into account the cost of U-turns.*

+**Support for multiple vehicles**

+This is ideal for simple logistics problems, or shortest routes along several POI's, but we are planning to expand to routing calls with multiple vehicles soon.

 Check out the project and it's documentation on [GitHub](https://github.com/itinero/optimization)!
 Get [in touch](http://www.itinero.tech/#contact) with us if you have questions or want to see some extra features added!